2006 Royal Air Force Nimrod crash: Aircraft

 The aircraft involved in the accident was XV230, the first of 38 Nimrod maritime reconnaissance/strike aircraft to enter operational service with the Royal Air Force on 2 October 1969.
 At a ceremony held at Woodford airfield in Cheshire, the aircraft was handed over by the deputy managing director of Hawker Siddeley Aviation, Sir Harry Broadhurst.
-Receiving XV230 were the AOC-in Chief of Coastal Command, Air Marshal Sir John Lapsley.
+Receiving XV230 was the Air Officer Commanding-in-Chief of Coastal Command, Air Marshal Sir John Lapsley.
 At Broadhurst's invitation, Lady Lapsley performed the naming ceremony.
-Later in the day an RAF crew flew XV230 to its base at RAF St Mawgan, Cornwall, where the Nimrod maritime operational training unit (MOTU) was to be formed.
+Later in the day a RAF crew flew XV230 to its base at RAF St Mawgan, Cornwall, where the Nimrod maritime operational training unit (MOTU) was to be formed.

 According to Jane's Information Group, XV230 was one of six Nimrods equipped with an L-3 Wescam MX-15 electro-optical turret in 2003.
 In June/July 2006 XV230 was given the capability to transmit real-time video imagery from the MX-15 to ground stations and commanders.
 This was implemented under Project Broadsword.

 Crash details

 The aircraft is believed to have suffered a fuel leak or overflow during mid-air refuelling while it was monitoring a NATO offensive against Taliban insurgents west of Kandahar.
 The investigation found that fuel most probably travelled from a fuel tank blow-off valve on the starboard side of the lower-forward fuselage into an aft bay near the root of the starboard wing which contained hot air ducting pipes, where it saturated compressed insulation contained within a shrouding, holding the fuel against a hot air pipe until it reached auto-ignition temperature and caught fire.

-The fire was first noted when smoke accumulated in the bomb-bay, leading the pilot to report a fire in his bomb-bay.
+The fire was first noted when smoke accumulated in the bomb-bay, leading the pilot to report it.
 He tried to reach Kandahar air base, taking the aircraft down from 23000 to 3,000 ft in 90 seconds.
-A RAF Harrier GR7 (AV8-B) aircraft followed the Nimrod down and the pilot saw a wing explode, followed a few seconds later by the rest of the aircraft.
+An RAF Harrier GR7 aircraft followed the Nimrod down and the pilot saw a wing explode, followed a few seconds later by the rest of the aircraft.

 The crash site was about 25 mi west-north-west of Kandahar Airfield (which is located 10 mi south-east of the city of Kandahar) between two villages called Chil Khor and Fatehullah Qala in the Panjwaye District.

 The twelve RAF personnel plus a Royal Marine and a British Army soldier aboard Nimrod MR2 XV230 were killed.
 A board of inquiry report was released in December 2007.